 What does yellow discharge mean during pregnancy?

-Pregnancy comes with a whole host of changes and symptoms due to increased hormones.
-Many pregnant women will experience an increase in vaginal discharge during pregnancy because estrogen levels, which are responsible for vaginal discharge, are at an all-time high.
+Pregnancy comes with lots of changes and symptoms due to increased hormones.
+Many pregnant people will experience an increase in vaginal discharge during pregnancy because estrogen and progesterone levels, which affect vaginal discharge, are at an all-time high.

 Normally, vaginal discharge during pregnancy — also called leukorrhea — is thin, white, and mild-smelling.
-A slightly yellow discharge without odor may also be perfectly normal.
+Slightly yellow discharge without odor may also be perfectly normal.

-However, if you have green or yellow discharge that has a foul smell, it is possible that you have a vaginal infection.
+However, if you notice green or yellow discharge that has a foul smell, it might signal a vaginal infection.
 One of the most common infections during pregnancy is a yeast infection.
-Yellow discharge should definitely be checked out, especially if it is accompanied by itching, swelling, or pain in or around the vagina.
+Yellow discharge should definitely be checked by a health care provider, especially if it is accompanied by itching, swelling, or pain in or outside the vagina.

-If you have a yeast infection, bacterial vaginosis, or an STI when you give birth, it may cause infection to the baby, so be sure to visit your doctor right away if you suspect that you may have an infection during your pregnancy.
+If you have a yeast infection, bacterial vaginosis, or an STI when you give birth, the baby could get exposed to infection.
+It’s important to visit a health care provider right away if you suspect an infection during pregnancy.

 How is yellow discharge treated?

-In order for your doctor to treat you for yellow discharge, he or she must first diagnose you.
-If you have a yeast infection, your doctor will prescribe an anti-fungal cream, ointment, tablet, or suppository.
+In order for your health care provider to treat yellow discharge, they must first diagnose you.
+If you have a yeast infection, a health care provider may prescribe an antifungal cream, ointment, tablet, or suppository.
 Your treatment plan will vary based on the severity of your symptoms.

 Bacterial infections and STIs like the ones mentioned above are treated with antibiotics.
-It’s important to start treatment as soon as possible to avoid the infection spreading and turning into a more serious condition such as pelvic inflammatory disease.
+Starting treatment as soon as possible can keep the infection from spreading and causing a more serious condition such as pelvic inflammatory disease.